Ngum12/DRIAN---Conflict-Events---Model-Training-and-Evaluation2/README.md

    - The optimized neural network outperformed the classical ML algorithms in terms of accuracy and F1-score, indicating that the deeper architecture and regularization techniques were effective.
 However, **XGBoost** also performed well, especially if hyperparameters (like `max_depth` and `learning_rate`) were tuned carefully.

 3. **Making Predictions Using Test Data**
-   - We split our data into training, validation, and test sets (60%, 20%, 20%).
+   - Had to split our data into training, validation, and test sets (60%, 20%, 20%).
 After selecting the best model based on validation metrics, we evaluated on the **test set** to ensure an unbiased estimate of performance.
    - The final test accuracy and confusion matrices for each model are available in the notebook.
 Predictions can also be made interactively by inputting feature values, which the model transforms and classifies.

 ---